singnet/dev-portal/docs/ai-developers/daemon-ssl-setup.md

    Donating to EFF:                    https://eff.org/donate-le
 ```

+## Step 3 — Getting the certificate path
-3. Get the certificate path and key using the command: `sudo certbot certificates`
+Get the certificate path and key using the command: `sudo certbot certificates`.
+This is needed for configuring the SingularityNet daemon

 ```
 $ sudo certbot certificates